 - assessing and containing contract leakage.

 What you can buy from this SPC

-- Yammer: The free version of Yammer is currently used by some departments and agencies.
-This EA enables improved control and capability with Yammer Enterprise for more effective collaboration within and across departments.
+- Yammer: The EA provides Yammer Enterprise for effective collaboration within and across departments.

 - Deployment Model: Cloud-based “Click to run” deployment model may be implemented to deploy Office 365 products.

-- Enrolments: With a couple of exceptions, all enrolments are held in the lead department’s (previously DEDJTR) name.
+- Enrollments: With a couple of exceptions, all enterprise enrollments are held in DPC's name.

-- Tenant: Each agency has a designated web space called a tenant and an agency employee is nominated as online services manager to support and download products.
-Tenants will be in the name of the buyer.
+- Tenant: Each agency has a designated web space called a tenant, and an agency employee must be nominated as online services manager to support and download products on behalf of the agency.
+The tenants will be in the name of that agency.

 RULES OF USE: How to use this SPC